felixHPatzschke/Liquid-Cell-Culture-Dynamics/README.md

 ![Reaction Scheme](reaction_scheme.png "Reaction Scheme")

-Currently, a full implementation of this model is available in the Jupyter notebook `suspended_cultures_sim_v2.ipynb`.
-In order to make the model easier to understand and use, we are in the process of refactoring the current implementation into distinct units.
-See [Files](#Files) for details.
+At this time, a full implementation of the current version of the model is available in the Jupyter notebook `suspended_cultures_sim_v2.ipynb`.
+However, in order to make the model easier to understand and use, the implementation is being refactored into distinct units:

+## Files
+This repository contains the following (relevant) files:

+### Executable Code
+- `Liquid Cell Culture Dynamics.ipynb`: Jupyter notebook implementing a simulation of the model and visualizing the simulation results.
+- `concentration_dynamics.py`: Python module containing the implementation of the decscribed model.
+- ~~`params.py`: Python module containing the logic to load and process parameters from the serial files.~~
+- `suspended_cultures_sim_v2.ipynb`: Jupyter notebook containing the original implementation of the model, to be removed once the refactored implementation is complete.

+### Serial Files
+- `constants.yml`: Serial file containing constant parameters used in the simulations.
+- `parameters.yml`: Serial file containing default values for parameters that may be changed in the real experiment.

+### Documentation
+- `README.md`: This file, containing the description of the model for the concentration dynamics in mixed-species cultures.
+- `reaction_scheme.png`: Graphical representation of the reaction scheme.

 ## System Description
 The model describes the behaviour of the concentrations of the following species (🦠 biological and 🧪 chemical) over time: